Ngāti Hei

 Ngāti Hei is a Māori iwi of New Zealand.

 Ngāti Hei is generally recognised as the dominant tribe of the Mercury Bay area.

 There has always been much speculation as to the origins of Māori people.
 Historians agree that Māori arrived in Aotearoa from place in the South Pacific Ocean called Hawaiiki, but its exact location has been the subject of much debate and speculation.

 By contrast, Ngāti Hei has much more definite ideas about whence they came.
 Ngāti Hei can trace its roots to the arrival of Kupe, the great navigator, who sailed from Tahiti to Aotearoa in 950AD and whose presence is commemorated in place names around the district.
 Ngāti Hei is named for the esteemed spiritual tauira (authority) Hei Te Arawa, who sailed with Kupe to Aotearoa on the waka.

 Ngāti Hei were reputed to be peaceable seafaring people.
 Unfortunately throughout history they endured much suffering at the hands of raiding parties who repeatedly stripped Ngāti Hei of their assets and slaughtered them with muskets.

 Today Ngāti Hei numbers just 300.
 Their legends speak of Kupe coming to these shores from Ra'iātea (Tahiti) aboard the waka Matahourua in the tenth century.

-A lesser known place name is Koko-ia-Kupe - a snug little bay on Whakau (Red Mercury Island).
-The Maori name was later displaced by Von Luckners Cove, after an incident during the World War I.
+A lesser known place name is Koko-ia-Kupe—a snug little bay on Whakau (Red Mercury Island).
+The Māori name was later displaced by Von Luckners Cove, after an incident during World War I.

 These two place names are the only enduring reminders of the Tahitian Polynesian on the Hauraki Peninsula.
-There is a place on Ra'iātea, in the leeward Tahitian group, named Hitiaa O Te Ra - the same word as the Maori Whitianga.
+There is a place on Ra'iātea, in the leeward Tahitian group, named Hitiaa O Te Ra—the same word as the Māori Whitianga.